Adventium-underscore/TEC-Effect-SS-Autosplitter/README.md

 ### Adding the Autosplitter to LiveSplit
 Unlike the Journey mode autosplitter, this autosplitter will not be automatically downloaded by LiveSplit, so you'll have to add it manually.
+1. Download `TEC Effect SS Autosplitter.asl` and save it somewhere convenient.
-1. Right-click on your timer and go to Edit Layout.
+2. Right-click on your timer and go to Edit Layout.
-2. Click on the plus, go to Control, and click on Scriptable Auto Splitter.
+3. Click on the plus, go to Control, and click on Scriptable Auto Splitter.
-3. Once you add this to your layout, double click on it (or go to layout settings).
+4. Once you add this to your layout, double click on it (or go to layout settings).
 There, you can browse to the .asl file to load the autosplitter.
+If the autosplitter loads correctly, you should see the start and split checkboxes active (reset will still be greyed out because this autosplitter doesn't have a reset function implemented).

     ![Image showing where to find the option to add an autosplitter](image.png)
 _________